-Study Overview:
+Study Overview

 This research study is a randomized controlled trial testing the efficacy of a mental health apps as a treatment for symptoms of depression.
 The apps use game-based training exercises designed to target key emotional and attentional patterns associated with depression.
 If you choose to participate, you will be randomly assigned to one of three versions of the app: two versions of the app include the active ingredients thought to reduce depression and one version does not include these active ingredients.
 You will not know which version you are assigned to (nor does the research assistant).
 This study involves an investigational mental health app, which means that the study app is still being investigated in research studies and is not approved by the U.S. Food and Drug Administration (FDA).

-Your participation in the study will contribute to a better understanding of the cognitive mechanisms involved in depression, and how they might be impacted by a digital therapeutic app.
+Your participation in the study may contribute to a better understanding of the cognitive mechanisms involved in depression, and how they might be impacted by a digital therapeutic app.
 You are free to contact the investigator at the above email address to discuss the study.
 You must be at least 18 years old to participate.

 If you agree to participate, below is the overall time commitment of the study:

-• At the beginning of the study, you will be asked to schedule a 2-hour, in-person, onboarding appointment at the University of Texas at Austin with a research assistant.
+- At the beginning of the study, you will be asked to schedule a 2-hour, in-person, onboarding appointment at the University of Texas at Austin with a research assistant.
 You will complete some laboratory tasks, including an eye tracking assessment, an interview about current and past psychiatric symptoms, and then they will walk you through downloading and registering the app and troubleshoot any technology issues.

-• Four times a week, you will be asked to complete, at a location of your choosing, 1 session of game play on the app that will take approximately 14 minutes each.
+- Four times a week, you will be asked to complete, at a location of your choosing, 1 session of game play on the app that will take approximately 14 minutes each.
 The study will last for 4 weeks (4 times per week x 4 weeks = 16 sessions of game play total).
 We are testing three different versions of this cognitive training program: two versions include the active ingredients thought to reduce depression and one version does not include these active ingredients.

-• Once weekly, you will be asked to return to the University of Texas at Austin for one hour to complete laboratory tasks in which stimuli (e.g. words, or images of faces, scenes, or objects) will be presented and you will respond according to the instructions.
+- Once weekly, you will be asked to return to the University of Texas at Austin for one hour to complete laboratory tasks in which stimuli (e.g. words, or images of faces, scenes, or objects) will be presented and you will respond according to the instructions.
 These assessments will also include eye tracking.

-• After this four-week period, to assess how long the potential benefits of completing the app last, you will complete symptom assessments (15 minutes each) at a location of your choosing three times during a 6-month follow-up period.
+- After this four-week period, to assess how long the potential benefits of completing the app last, you will complete symptom assessments (15 minutes each) at a location of your choosing three times during a 6-month follow-up period.

 Time commitment: ~ 56 minutes of game play + 60 minutes of assessment per week for 4 weeks, followed by 3 monthly assessments (15 minutes each) across a 6-month follow-up period.
 You will be compensated for all the assessments (see Compensation below).
 The total time commitment is approximately 8 hours across six months.